fyliu/peopledepot/docs/how-to/create-initial-data-migrations.md

 1. Check that there's a new file called `app/core/scripts/programarea_seed.py` and that it looks correct

-    1. You can run it to verify, but will need to remove that data if you care about restoring the database state
+    1. You can run it to verify, but will need to remove that data if you care about restoring your local database state

     1. Run this command to run the script